-Running your furnace and cranking up the heat aren't the only ways to keep your home warm and cozy during the chill of the season.
+Running your furnace or heater and cranking up the temperature isn't the only way to keep your home warm and cozy during the chill of the season.
 These winter energy savings tips will help you stay comfortable in your home while reducing the chance of increasing your electricity bill each month.

 - Free Heat: That big, bright ball in the sky might be what we avoid in the warmer months, but come winter season, we embrace it.
 Use the sun to your advantage.
 Open your south-facing window blinds or drapes to let the heat inside.
 Close them when the sun goes down to keep that warm air circulating and reduce cold air from getting in.